Last updated: June 20, 2026

 Do all racehorses need blinkers?

 No — most racehorses race their entire careers without blinkers.
-Blinkers are an equipment change made to address a specific problem, not a standard piece of race equipment like racing plates.
+Blinkers are an equipment change made to address a specific problem, not standard equipment like racing plates.
 A horse that runs straight, maintains focus, and competes consistently doesn’t need them.
-Adding blinkers to a horse that doesn’t have a focus problem is unlikely to improve performance and risks creating new issues if the horse responds poorly to restricted vision.
+Adding blinkers to a horse without a focus problem is unlikely to improve performance and risks creating new issues if the horse responds poorly to restricted vision.

 About Miles Henry